terminatorul/asn1c-cmake-module/README.md

 Other arguments, that is `<ModuleFile.asn1>` give ASN.1 Module Definition files as defined in [X.680](https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-X.680-201508-I!!PDF-E&type=items).
 File names are relative to [`CMAKE_CURRENT_SOURCE_DIR`](https://cmake.org/cmake/help/latest/variable/CMAKE_CURRENT_SOURCE_DIR.html) like other source files.

-A number of additional options are provided mostly for compatibility with Windows systems, where the old `asn1c` version provided with the Windows installer would not work out-of-the-box.
+A number of additional options are available mostly for compatibility with the Microsoft Windows systems, where the old `asn1c` version provided with the Windows installer would not work out-of-the-box.
 These allow you to:
 - pass additional `#define's` for compiling generated sources
 - apply .cmake scripts to patch the generated source files
 - access `asn1c` skeleton files directory

-Also for compatibility the following options are used automatically:
-- `-fskeletons-copy` option is given to `asn1c` command when it is available (when it is found in the output from the `-help` option)
-- `Ws2_32.dll` library is added to the list of dependency libraries when `asn1c` version is below 0.9.29 and the compiler ID is 'MSVC'.
-In this cases the library is needed to provide the implementation for the POSIX [`ntohl()`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/ntohl.html) function, that may be used by the generated C sources (in `constr_SET.c`).
+ See [Windows compatibility][(win_compat.md) for the available options.

 The `COMPILE_DEFINITIONS` keyword is used to add C compile definitions for compiling the generated sources.